Decision analysis and risk management 2015

 |Moderator:Jouni (see all)|

-- This page is about a course Decision analysis and risk management organised in 2013.
-For a course organised in 2011, see Decision analysis and risk management.
-On this page, there was previously a list of related further education courses in Kuopio (in Finnish).
+- This page is about a course Decision analysis and risk management organised in 2015.
+For a course organised in 2013 and 2011, see Decision analysis and risk management 2013 and Decision analysis and risk management, respectively.
+If you cannot find answers on these pages, you can contact the course organiser Jouni Tuomisto (jouni.tuomisto(at)thl.fi).

 Aims of the course

-To give a good understanding and practical skills to perform, participate, and moderate open assessments using Opasnet.
+To give a good understanding and practical skills to perform, participate, and moderate decision analyses, open assessments, and open policy practice using Opasnet.

 The capability to act as an expert facilitator is the key objective in developing the course content.
 The purpose is to learn to effectively use facilitation to improve decision support.